| Daniel Pipes Mobile Edition Regular Site |

 Picking up on an article I published yesterday, "Arabian Sex Tourism," a reader points out the irony of men from the U.A.E. going to India in search of sex when Dubai, the largest U.A.E. city itself is notorious for its sex trade.
 On this topic, see Peyman Pejman, "U.A.E.: Muslim Federation Of States Is Hub of International Prostitution."
 (October 8, 2005)

 Feb.
-21, 2006 update: The Abdul Jabbar story above is told differently by the Times of India in "80-year-old Arab buys Indian bride for Rs 10 k":
+21, 2006 update: The Abdul Jabbar story in my original article is told differently by the Times of India in "80-year-old Arab buys Indian bride for Rs 10 k":

 In August last year, two minor girls were married to a middle-aged Arab from the UAE in one sitting by a cleric.
 However, the girls escaped from his clutches.
 The Arab, Shaik Al Rahama Ismail Mirza Abdul Jabbar fled the country.
 Police had then arrested the cleric and the broker and claimed that the marriage racket had international ramifications.